English

 ---|---|

-GCSE English Literature Paper One Nineteenth century novel: A Christmas Carol Paper Two Modern text: An Inspector Calls Past and Present poetry anthology: Power and Conflict poems GCSE English Language Paper One Reading and writing fiction Paper Two Writing with a viewpoint Spoken Language Assessment |
+GCSE English Literature Paper One Nineteenth century novel: A Christmas Carol Paper Two Modern text: An Inspector Calls Past and Present poetry anthology: Worlds and Lives poetry GCSE English Language Paper One Reading and writing fiction Paper Two Writing with a viewpoint Spoken Language Assessment |

 GCSE English Literature Paper One Shakespeare: Macbeth Nineteenth century novel: A Christmas Carol GCSE English Language Paper Two Reading non-fiction |